ECEA Show Rules and Regulations - Updated June 2023

 Adult – An exhibitor who is 19 years of age or older on January 1 of the show season.
 3-gait classes.

 Green Novice Division – This division is for the green horse OR the novice rider or anyone who does not feel comfortable showing in the age categories requiring a lope.
 Open to riders 11 years of age and older.
-The horse/rider combination may not cross over to any other division with the exception of Showmanship.
+The horse/rider combination may not cross over to any other division, including Hunter Hack or Ranch Performance.
 Showing in this walk/trot only division is strictly the exhibitors choice.
 ECEA will not be creating or enforcing rules as to what an exhibitor determines to be green horse or a novice rider.
 Exhibitors may show a horse in the Green Novice Division and then show a second horse in their respective age division.
 Horses may be exhibited in a snaffle bit regardless of horse’s age.
 No other training aids allowed.
 These rules apply only to this division.

 ** If a youth exhibitor wishes to compete in up an age group, the parent or legal guardian must submit a written request to the Board of Directors stating reasons and criteria why the youth is qualified to compete in the higher age group.
 The Board of Directors will vote on any such requests at the next General Membership Meeting.
 Once approved, the youth may not move back down to a younger age division.
 Intentions to change divisions must be declared before the youth’s first show of the season.